 1. - Press the Num Lock and Caps Lock keys on and off.
 Do the corresponding lights on the keyboard come on and go off?
 If not, the computer is not booting properly, having crashed at some point.

 2. - Is the hard-drive LED light indicating disk-access activity by going on and off rapidly and continuously.
-If the answers to both 1. and 2. are affirmative, Windows might be booting all the way if no password is required, but due to a faulty or lose or badly-cabled video card can't be seen doing so.
+If the answers to both 1. and 2. are affirmative, Windows might be booting all the way if no password is required, but due to a faulty or loose or badly-cabled video card can't be seen doing so.
 If a password is required it could be booting to the login screen.

 3. - If the answers to 1. and 2. are negative, the computer is not booting.
 The first action to take is to open the side of the case that gives access to the components, usually by removing the screws at the back of the case.
 Remove all of the removable adapter cards (graphics card, sound card, wireless adapter, etc.) and memory modules, clean their connectors lightly with a rubber (eraser) use a hairdryer on blow to blow any dust out of the slots and reseat them.
 You can use your breath to blow dust out, but should use a hair dryer to get rid of any moisture that might have been introduced.
 Doing that to the video/graphics card can fix a poor connection.
 Make sure that all of the cables are connected properly and are not damaged.
 The processor is rarely the cause of this kind of problem, but, just in case, remove its cooling unit and remove it from its socket by lifting the lever beside the socket that releases it, remove any dust from the cooling unit and the socket, reseat it, making sure that it is correctly aligned (if necessary read the Processors section of this site for information about processor/socket alignment), push the lever down and make sure that you replace the cooling unit properly.
 It must be firmly attached to the processor without any gap between it and the processor.

 5. - If the problem still exists, try removing the processor from its socket, having first removed its cooling unit.
 If a beeping noise is produced, the processor is probably the cause.
 If not, the motherboard itself is probably responsible.
 Since it connects all of the other components, it can't be removed without installing a replacement board.
 You will have to buy a replacement of the same make and model in order not to have to reactivate Windows 7 (read Product Activation on this website for more information on it), because changing the make/model of motherboard is seen by Microsoft as having a new computer.
 Given the age of your PC, you will only be able to buy a second-hand motherboard of the same make/model from a site such as eBay.
 If you have a retail copy of Windows, you will still have to reactivate Windows but you can use it as many times on a single computer as you like as long as only one machine is running it at a time.
-But if you have an OEM copy of the kind provided by Dell, you have to reactivate Windows, which probably won't reactive, so you'll have to phone Microsoft and speak to a support person, who might give you a reactivation code or might ask you to buy a new licence.
+But if you have an OEM copy of the kind provided by Dell, you have to reactivate Windows, which probably won't reactivate due to the way that activation treats a new motherboard, so you'll have to phone Microsoft and speak to a support person, who might give you a reactivation code or might ask you to buy a new licence.

 An S-video port can't be used to access your files because it cannot be used to interact with Windows only to output video to a TV.